GoogleChrome/web.dev/content/accessible/use-semantic-html/index.md

 </div>

-If you have `div` buttons in your existing site or application, consider swapping them out for `button` elements. `button` is easy to style, and full of accessibility wins!
+If you have `div` buttons in your existing site or application, consider swapping them out for `button` elements. `button` is easy to style and full of accessibility wins!

 ## Links versus buttons